Sociology and Anthropology

-The Juanita D. Sanford Social Justice Award
+The Juanita D. Sandford Social Justice Award

 Juanita Dadisman Sandford is a Kansan by birth, a Texan by marriage, and an Arkansas by choice.
 As a child, during the depression she traveled through the South and Southwest with her mother and father, who supported the family as a traveling salesman.